IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 - **Phase 3:** Start the Storage Protect instance in foreground and in maintenance mode.

-If the server instance directory is different than the instance user home directory, then the variable `serverInstDir` must be set to the server instance directory path.
-Otherwise, starting the Storage Protect instance in maintenance mode does not work.
-The variable `serverInstDir` can be directly adjusted in the `isnap-restore.sh` script.

-If the configuration parameter `apiServerIP` is specified, then the snapshots are not restored automatically because there is no REST API endpoint to restore snapshots.
-Instead the script checks some pre-requisites and prints instructions to perform the snapshot restore and starting the instance.

-The Storage Scale REST API user must have the role `snapshot administrator`.

-The `isnap-restore.sh` script requires the configuration file `snapconfig.json` to be stored in directory `/usr/local/bin`.

-The Storage Protect instance must not be running.
+**Attention:** The script must be exectured as instance user on the server where the instance was running.
+The script requires that the instance is stopped.
+When running the script on one server while the instance is running on another server, the script does not detect this and performs the restore operation while the instance may be running on another server.
+This will cause the instance to become unavailable and potentially corrupted.

 **Syntax:**